maxjacobson/beefsteak/posts/2012-12-31-the-horizontal-rule.md

       border-top: medium double #333;
     }

 CSS is really flexible.
 You can even replace an `<hr />` with an image.
-The blog post that I'm constantly googling for is [this one][] by Marek Prokop which gives a great introduction to the different ways you can style `<hr />`'s.
-Heres [another](http://css-tricks.com/examples/hrs/).
+The blog post that I'm constantly googling for is [this one][] by Marek Prokop which gives a great introduction to the different ways you can style `<hr />`s.
+Heres [another](http://css-tricks.com/examples/hrs/), from which I more or less cribbed their last example.

 [this one]: http://www.tizag.com/htmlT/htmlhr.php